Maurdekye/big-int/README.md

 This crate contains two primary big int implementations:
 * `LooseInt<BASE>` - A collection of loosely packed ints representing each digit.
-    Very memory ineffient, but with minimal performance overhead.
+    Very memory inefficient, but with minimal performance overhead.
 * `TightInt<BASE>` - A collection of tightly packed bits representing each digit.
     Maximally memory efficient; however, the additional indirection adds some performance overhead.